Advanced Perception and Cognition (PGT) PSYCH5021

 By the end of this course students will be able to;

-■ Reflect critically a broad range of topics in visual perception and visual cognition and have detailed knowledge of at least three different research techniques/paradigms.
+■ Reflect critically a broad range of topics in visual and auditory perception and cognition and have detailed knowledge of at least three different research techniques/paradigms.

 The topics covered will be in: